 - PSHE;

-- Relationships and Sex Education lessons;
+- Relationships, Sex and Health Education lessons;

 - Spiritual, Moral, Social and Cultural (SMSC) curriculum;

 - School vision and assembly themes;

 - Class assemblies;

 - Anti-bullying week;

 - Safer Internet Day;

 - E-safety lessons;

 - Friendship fallouts and restorative practice lessons;

 - Cross-cutting themes in other curriculum areas (English, Drama, History);

 - Buddy/peer mentors;

 - Worry Monsters;

 - Pupil anti-bullying leaflet;

 - Outside speakers and theatre companies.

+- Emotional Literacy/ELSA sessions

-The federation anti-bullying co-ordinator, Mrs Ros Taylor, is responsible for initiating and developing (with other colleagues) an anti-bullying programme as part of the curriculum.
+The federation anti-bullying co-ordinator, the Deputy Headteacher, is responsible for initiating and developing (with other colleagues) an anti-bullying programme as part of the curriculum.
 Other appropriate staff are responsible for delivering the anti-bullying materials to members of the federation community as part of a planned programme of study.